COMSOC-Community/comsoc-website/README.md

 ### Archive a Static Website

-To serve a standalone HTML website form the Jekyll project, perform the following steps:
+To serve a standalone HTML website from the Jekyll project, perform the following steps:

 - In the `docs/_collections` [\[link\]](https://github.com/COMSOC-Community/comsoc-website/blob/main/docs/_collections) folder, add an HTML file corresponding to the website you are adding, for instance `website.html`
 - The content of `docs/_collections/website.html` should be: